 It has long been known that thermal variation is the largest source of error in all areas of high precision manufacturing.
 Reducing thermal variation not only improves accuracy, but the reduction in error provides greater latitude in managing an error budget.

 Increase the precision of optics manufacturing.

-Even with a temperature variation of +/- 0.1 ºC significant errors will occur.
-However, by maintaining the temperature variation to +/- 0.003 ºC, a typical precison instrument will improve its accuracy by more than ten times.
+Even with a temperature variation of 0.1 ºC significant errors will occur.
+However, by maintaining the temperature variation to ± 0.01 ºC, a typical precision instrument will improve its accuracy by more than ten times.